UlyssesZh/UlyssesZh.github.io/_posts/2020-01-25-barycentric-ellipsoid.md

 then $\mathbf P$ is an orthogonal projection in $\mathbb R^n$ to the linear subspace whose basis is the $n-1$ vectors.

-Note that with Formula \ref{barycenter zero}, we can say that the subspace is just a hyperplane whose normal vector is $\mathbf1$.
+Note that with Formula [@eq:barycenter-zero], we can say that the subspace is just a hyperplane whose normal vector is $\mathbf1$.
 With the conclusion, we can easily write out the form of $\mathbf P$ because we just need to write out one set of its basis $\mathbf B$.